arun-ramamurthy/pred-pol/presentation/presentation.md

   - Our model is free
 - PredPol predictive power is overstated
   - Our model performs just as well (~30% accuracy)
-- PredPol does not release the mechanaddisms behind its software
+- PredPol does not release the mechanisms behind its software
-  - Our model uses only open-source tools
+  - Our model uses only open-source tools and is transparent
 - PredPol leads to feedback loops that enforce systemic bias
   - Our model will suffer from these same biases, but is simpler so police officials and policy groups can evaluate bias without the assumptional artifacts of more complex models